johnpottergr/johnpottergr.github.io/blog/5-21-2025-vibe-coding-democratizes-creativity.md

 title: Vibe Coding Is A New Way to Build
 date: 2025-05-21
 ---
 “Vibe coding” sounds like a throwaway phrase.
 You could be forgiven for not taking it seriously.
 But for many would-be developers, vibe coding offers genuine creative freedom.
 With vibe coding, the ability to code is no longer a barrier to software development.
-LLMs now handle most of the intricate construction details.
+LLMs now handle most of the complex construction details.

 What’s happening here is a democratization of access.
 You don’t need coding expertise to create; you need the impulse to do so.
 If you don’t know JavaScript, Cursor, or another programming language, an LLM can handle it.
 There’s no mystique here; just initiative and a willingness to experiment.